Mishkanian/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-In this section of the analysis, t-tests are used to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
+In this section of the analysis, t-tests are used to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch. **It is found that only Manufacturing Lot 3 is statistically different from the population mean.**

 ### T-Test Across All Manufacturing Lots

 ![ttest_mecha](https://github.com/Mishkanian/MechaCar_Statistical_Analysis/blob/main/README_images/ttest_mecha.png)

-In the t-test above, it is found that the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch.
+In the t-test above, it is found that the PSI across *all* manufacturing lots is not statistically different from the population mean of 1,500 pounds per square inch.

 ### Manufacturing Lot 1 T-Test

 ![ttest_lot1](https://github.com/Mishkanian/MechaCar_Statistical_Analysis/blob/main/README_images/ttest_lot1.png)

-Manufacturing Lot 1 has a p-value of 1, which means that the mean of this Manufacturing Lot is identical to the population mean of 1,500.
+Manufacturing Lot 1 has a p-value of 1, which means that the **mean of Manufacturing Lot 1 is identical to the population mean** of 1,500.
 Therefore we fail to reject the null hypothesis, there is no statistical difference from the population mean.

 ### Manufacturing Lot 2 T-Test